c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 .. warning::
    :ref:`remove_stopped_container`
-     Whenever you change this value you have to stop the Devilbox and also remove the stopped container via
+     Whenever you change this value you have to stop the DreamDevBox and also remove the stopped container via
      ``docker-compose rm``.